 Everyone, ranging in age from high school and college students to seniors, is invited to participate.
 Student scholarships may be available.

 Indiana has never elected a female governor and has sent only a handful of women to the U.S. Congress.
 In terms of women in the state legislature, Indiana ranks below the national average of 24.2% with only 29 women (19/1%) serving in the state house and senate.

 Research shows that elected and appointed women bring to the table distinctive issues and perspectives based on their life experiences.

 When is Ready to Run® Indiana?

 We are planning next day-long event for November 10, 2018.

 Where will the event be held?

-What topics will the first Ready to Run® Indiana cover?
+What topics will Ready to Run® Indiana cover?